Koryuji Temple 広隆寺

 Koryuji Temple was established in the first part of the seventh century and is considered Kyoto's oldest temple.
-Some of the greatest cultural artifacts from the Heian period are on display within the temple grounds.
+Some of the greatest cultural artifacts from the Asuka period to the Kamakura period can be found within the temple grounds.

 Legend has it that Hata no Kawakatsu, founder of Japanese kagura dance, established this temple after receiving the statue of Miroku-Bosatsu from Prince Shotoku